 Her music career was cut short, however, soon after the release of My Life of Crime, due to complications of a longstanding blood-clotting disorder.
 Farley endured two life-threatening complications between 2002 and 2004, and it wasn't until 2008 that she began her blog The Drawing Board as a means to document the challenges of illness and chronic pain.

 Farley attributes the three-year effort (also cross-posted at Salon's blog site, which chose her essay "My Father, My Car and Michael Jackson" as an Editor's Pick) with restoring her creativity, and her Etsy shop was launched.

 Farley is also a noted journalist, having worked for numerous business, communications and mainstream companies, such as Mediaweek, Rolling Stone, Capital Cities/ABC and daily newspapers in New Jersey.
-She also spent three years working as a full-time newspaper reporter, during which she won an award from the New Jersey Press Association for her news reporting.
+She also spent three years working as a full-time newspaper reporter, during which she won the New Jersey Press Association journalism award for her news reporting.